racerxr650r/avrOS/doc/MANUAL.md

 number of sound and video file formats to a C file that can be linked with your application and played with the PCM sound player API.

-## Install the host tools to target the AVR
+## Install the host tools to target the AVR microcontroller
 Go to the `.../avrOS` directory and run the following command to set the environment variable used by the install scripts to locate files in the appropriate directory.